puglao/sftp-exercise/README.md

                 └── 4-1.txt
 ```

-To troubleshoot, you can connect to sftp1 with below command, with password `pass`
+To troubleshoot, you can connect sftp1 with below command, with password `pass`
 ```
 sftp -o NoHostAuthenticationForLocalhost=yes -P 2222 foo@localhost
 ```